 FIT is a hyper-stylized series of caps designed with one thing in mind: filling up space with maximum impact.

-To accomplish this task, I drew Fit with an expansive range of widths, represented by the ten styles shown here.
+To accomplish this task, I drew Fit as a variable font with an expansive range of widths, represented by the ten styles shown here.
 Beginning with the impossibly narrow Skyline style, each character grows by 3600% (on average) to reach the gargantuan Ultra Extended.
 In between these ridiculous extremes, you will find a family rich in panache and expressive potential.